Anadea/anadea_jobs/src/jobs/qa-engineer-2.md

 * Analyze logs to identify and troubleshoot problems.
 * Collaborate with developers, product managers, and other team members in an Agile/Scrum environment.
 * Participate in team meetings, sprint planning, and retrospectives.

+  ## **W﻿e offer:**
+* Continuous performance reviews and appropriate changes in your compensation package
+* Professional growth and support of your personal improvement goals
+* Work with motivated professionals
+* Medical insurance